-Adoption and Enforcement of Stricter Water Regulations and Restrictions The City of Porterville will enforce a two day a week odd/even watering schedule for all residents.
+Adapted and Extension of Cost of State Adoption and Enforcement of Stricter Water Regulations and Restrictions The City of Porterville will enforce a two day a week odd/even watering schedule for all residents.
 Watering is prohibited between the hours of 5:00 AM to 10:00 AM and 5:00 PM to 10:00 PM.
 Watering shall only occur on designated watering days.
 Excessive run-off is prohibited, as is outdoor watering within forty-eight (48) hours of a measurable rainfall.
 Measurable rainfall is defined by the National Oceanic and Atmospheric Administration (NOAA) National Weather Service (NWS) as 1/100th of one inch.
 Per Section 25-5.1 of the City Municipal Code, Non-compliance with the City of Porterville's water conservation regulations will result in one written warning from the City of Porterville before the issuance of a citation.
-A second violation within a 12 month period will result in the issuance of a citation with a fine of \$100.00; a second citation will result in a fine of \$200.00; a third citation will result in a fine of \$500.00.
-Willful and egregious violations will result in issuance of a citation without a warning.
+A second violation within a 12 month period will result in the issuance of a citation with a fine of \$100.00; a second citation will result in a fine of \$200.00; a third citation will result in a sisuance of a citation with a gregious violations will result in a second a citation with a warning.
 Each day that a violation continues shall be regarded as a new and separate offense.
 Per Section 25-5 of the City Municipal Code, "The consumer shall use reasonable care to prevent the waste of water, shall not allow water to run or waste from his property onto streets or highways, shall not use water in washing sidewalks, building entrances or lobbies or other properties to such excess that water shall flow in street gutters beyond the frontage of the properties occupied by them."
 Public Information Program The utility billing system will begin to notify customers of restrictions on water use.
 The program to promote public awareness will be intensified with emphasis placed on communicating the mandatory water conservation requirements to the public.
 City Landscapes and Watering Schedules All City parks, median islands, and public facility landscapes will adopt a two-day watering schedule.
 If it becomes necessary, watering of City parks and median islands will be suspended and evaluated each day.
 Continuation of all Conservation Programs and Regulations Established in Phases I and II See Phases I and II